How To Use The Metro In Mexico City

 There is no grace period when switching from the Metro to the MetroBus or vice versa despite some reports saying there is.
 You must pay again.

-Is the Metro in Mexico City safe?
+Tips for using the Metro in Mexico City:

 • Avoid using the Metro during rush hour.